Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 Products

-Otto Kelm: It can be like the hula hoop in the last 6 months or any other item that TikTokers or influencers promote or a new trend color.
+Otto Kelm: This could be like the hula hoop in the last 6 months or any other item that TikTokers or influencers promote or a new trend color.
 That’s the beauty of such things – no one knows them in advance, and those who jump on quickly will be successful in the short term – then they need to have the next ace up their sleeve or constantly shop at DHDL.

 Can you give a final assessment: What is your prediction for the next few years?
-Which trends will establish themselves in the long term, or do you perhaps even see trends on the horizon that we haven’t thought of yet?
+Which trends will establish themselves in the long term, or do you perhaps see trends on the horizon that we haven’t even thought of yet?

 Igor Branopolski: The market will continue to change just like in previous years.
-It is about being highly flexible and not putting all your eggs in one basket.
+It’s about being highly flexible and not putting all your eggs in one basket.
 Anything that is rigid and not automated simply will not succeed.
 Therefore, only businesses that are highly automated, extremely customer-friendly, and always have their finger on the pulse will achieve long-term success and continue to grow.

-Otherwise, Amazon, as already shown in the new app, will move more away from being a search engine and more towards browsing and inspiring.
+Otherwise, Amazon, as already shown in the new app, will move away from being a search engine and more towards browsing and inspiring.
 Additionally, Amazon needs to build a social network, ideally as a social media commerce network.

 Conclusion